designsecurity/progpilot/doc/DEV.md

 - Passing by reference
 - Pushing elements into array (like array[] = ele; or push_array())
 - Property of an object is an object
-- Sanitizers : prevent property must be an array
 - Objects identifiers and assignments to variables
 - Static methods
 - Cast expression : ((int) ($taint)).$taint